cyschneck/Star-Chart-Spherical-Projection/README.md

 * **[REQUIRED]** properMotionSpeedDec: (int/float) Speed of Proper Motion along the Declination
 * **[REQUIRED]** magnitudeVisual: (int/float) Absolute Visual Magnitude

-Important Note: RA/Dec proper motion will be converted from speed along the right ascension and declination to a proper motion speed (`pm_speed`) and an angle (`properMotionAngle`) for further calculations
+Important Note: RA/Dec proper motion will be converted from speed along the right ascension and declination to a proper motion speed (`pm_speed`) and an angle (`pm_angle`) for further calculations

 <details closed>
 <summary>Stars Built-in (Click to view all)</summary>